top of page

 VOYAGEMIA - LIFE AND WORK INTERVIEW

 Please feel free to contact me through email or on social media for any questions you may have!
-I am open for commissions and have works available for sale and would be happy to send you a catalogue.
+I am open for commissions and have works available for sale.

 beatrizchachamovits@gmail.com @beatrizchachamovits